Fiona Cummins’ debut thriller, Rattle, is a mess.

 It feels like Cummins is trying to make a point with it, but given the disaster was ‘a serial killer ultimately kidnapped their children’, the only decision that actually matters is the serial killer’s.

-The action itself switches between ‘the Bone Collector’, a man whose family have collected skeletons with bone deformities (through any means necessary) for decades; Fitzroy, a police detective trying to prove herself again, after getting too involved in a missing child case and attacking a known pedophile; some flat caricatures of rich parents who add nothing to the story; distinctly unlikeable, unchild-like children who you never just can’t quite root for, even when they’re being drugged and kidnapped; and irredeemable snot of a human being Erdman – unfortunately for the audience, the main character – a man who loathes his wife to the point of just-stop-being-with-her-honestly-that’s-what-divorce-is-for, who loathes his job, who skips out on work to drink in the middle of the day, who resents all of his friends for achieving an iota of success in life ( presumably perhaps by doing things other than day-drinking and resenting their wives), but who loves his ill son – which is presented as some kind of redeeming quality and not just how it should be.
+The action itself switches between ‘the Bone Collector’, a man whose family have collected skeletons with bone deformities (through any means necessary) for decades; Fitzroy, a police detective trying to prove herself again, after getting too involved in a missing child case and attacking a known pedophile; some flat caricatures of rich parents who add nothing to the story; distinctly unlikeable, unchild-like children who you just can’t quite root for, even when they’re being drugged and kidnapped; and irredeemable snot of a human being Erdman – unfortunately for the audience, the main character – a man who loathes his wife to the point of just-stop-being-with-her-honestly-that’s-what-divorce-is-for, who loathes his job, who skips out on work to drink in the middle of the day, who resents all of his friends for achieving an iota of success in life (presumably perhaps by doing things other than day-drinking and resenting their wives), but who loves his ill son – which is presented as some kind of redeeming quality and not just how it should be.

 The story jumps from character to unlikeable character as the Bone Collector kidnaps five-year-old Clara from school then promptly does… nothing to her.
 Nothing whatsoever.
 For no reason at all.